fasoxy-it/Veterinarian-SDP-Java/README.md

 * Otherwise, take care to import the project as a Gradle Project

 * If required, trust the project and accept the Gradle auto-import

+* Wait until the Gradle indexing process ends (it may take a few seconds)

 * The testing files are located in the directory: *setup\_test\_sdp/src/main/java*